BarisAlbayrakIEEE/StructuralAnalysis/README.md

     }

     // create a new container by updating the node
-    // JsonConstructible concept guarantees the constructor with the json input. auto new_container_T = container_T->emplace_back(json_);
+    // Json_Constructible concept guarantees the constructor with the json input. auto new_container_T = container_T->emplace_back(json_);

     // TODO: update node positions, ancestors/descendants, etc.